Police logs: Friday, July 1, 2022

 WESTERLY

-Michael J. Truax, 58, of Monroe, was charged Saturday with driving under the influence with a blood alcohol content of .15 or higher.
+Vanessa R. Heidrick, 25, of 29 Town House Road, Hopkinton, was charged Thursday with driving under the influence with a child passenger under 13 years old.

-Kristofer Karner, 28, of Newport, was charged Sunday with possession of a controlled substance, reckless driving and driving with an expired license.
+Jazmond Reels, 32, of 7 W. Shannock Road, was charged June 22 with violation of a no contact order, third of subsequent offense, domestic vandalism, domestic disorderly conduct and trespassing.

-Steven Gionti, 26, of 43 Pierce St., Apt.
-2, was charged Sunday with domestic simple assault or battery and domestic disorderly conduct.
+Sean Casey, 30, of 1139 Main St., Apt.
+2, was charged June 24 with simple assault or battery and disorderly conduct.

 Court dispositions of local arrests can be found at the websites www.courts.ri.gov/ and www.jud.ct.gov/crim.htm.